exexexll/Bumpin.io/PRIVACY-POLICY.md

 - Right to lodge a complaint

 ### 12.2 Data Controller
-Napalm Sky is the data controller for your personal information.
+BUMPIn is the data controller for your personal information.

 Contact: everything@napalmsky.com